vigna/rust-dev-guidelines/README.md

   - the type parameter is used in the return type of the function or method;
   - the type parameter is used in the body of the function or method.

-- Type parameters and `impl Trait` parameters trait bounds.
+- Type parameters and `impl Trait` parameters should minimize trait bounds.
 This is a concern similar to [C-STRUCT-BOUNDS](https://rust-lang.github.io/api-guidelines/future-proofing.html#c-struct-bounds).
   For example,